-Federal Farm Credit Bank (FFCB) - A common issuer of agency securities; FFCB is part of the Farm Credit System. a nationwide network of borrower-owned institutions that lend to agricultural and rural America.
-The System was created in 1916 and is the oldest Governmentsponsored enterprise (GSE).
+Federal Farm Credit Bank (FFCB) - A common issuer of agency securities; FFCB is part of the Farm Credit System, a nationwide network of borrower-owned institutions that lend to agricultural and rural America.
+The System was created in 1916 and is the oldest Government-sponsored enterprise (GSE).
 Unlike commercial banks, System banks do not take deposits.
 Instead, funds for loans are obtained through the issuance of FFCB securities.
-Common FFCB securities include discount notes. debentures, callables and step-ups.
+Common FFCB include securities discount notes. debentures, callables and step-ups.